jiach/MetaDiff/README.md

 `verbose` - print the messages on screen in addition to writing it to log files.

+Notice that the program works on both gene and isoform-level DE experiments.
+Just provide corresponding files generated from upstream software (cufflinks or mmseq).
+Since the formats are identical for these packages, MetaDiff treats gene and isoform-level DE analyses identically.

 ## Output

 The program will generate the following files in the output_dir provided: